infor-cloud/xtendm3/docs/examples/example-003.md

 done on numbers.
 Since these are common operations across all solutions it is recommended to have a utility for the most common operations.
 In this example we take a closer look at such utility.

-## Benefit
-Having a utility helps keep the logic in one place and increase maintainability of the code.
-It also makes it possible to reuse between projects and solutions and if there are any issues found, there is only one source that needs to be corrected.

 ## Use cases
 * Validating numbers in String format
 * Getting number of digits